Freeze N Dried

 What are Freeze Dried Fruits?

-Freeze drying, also known as lyophilization, is a process that removes water from fruits by freezing them and then reducing the surrounding pressure to allow the frozen water to sublimate directly from solid to gas.
+Freeze drying is the process by which water is removed from fruits by first freezing them and then reducing the ambient pressure to permit the frozen water to sublimate from solid to gaseous.

 The Advantages of Freeze Dried Fruits